-To use SCI in a batch mode with a batch stream, use the Execute Batch (XB) or the Execute Batch Job (XBJ) command.
+To use SCI in a batch mode with a batch stream, use the Execute Batch (XB) command.
 The XB command starts a background task that is associated with your terminal.
-XBJ starts a new job not associated with a terminal.

 The following paragraphs discuss the characteristics of batch SCI and the differences in format between batch commands and commands entered interactively.